degory/ghul/README.md

 ### Docker

-The compiler currently requires specific old versions of some dependencies that are difficult to get working on recent versions of Linux.
-These dependencies are all packaged in the [ghul/compiler](https://cloud.docker.com/swarm/ghul/repository/docker/ghul/compiler/general) Docker image, so you do not have to deal with installing them directly.
-The build scripts pull the latest stable compiler image automatically and call Docker to run the compiler.
-Compiled binaries can be run directly, outside of Docker, provided the [L language runtime](https://github.com/degory/llc/releases) is installed.
+Building for the LLVM native code target currently specific versions of some dependencies that are difficult to get working on recent versions of Linux.
+However, these dependencies are packaged in a container ([ghul/compiler:stable](https://hub.docker.com/r/ghul/compiler)) which the compiler back-end pulls and runs automatically, so you don't typically need to deal with this directly, but Docker does need to be on the PATH.

+Compiled binaries can be run directly without Docker, provided the [L language runtime](https://github.com/degory/llc/releases) is installed.
 Alternatively, compiled binaries can also be run via Docker - dev.sh gets you a suitable shell.

 ### Transpilation

-The compiler currently transpiles ghūl source code to [L](https://github.com/degory/llc) (an older language of mine), and that intermediate L source code is compiled down to LLVM bitcode before actual native code is produced.
+When compiling for the LLVM native code target, the compiler transpiles ghūl source code to [L](https://github.com/degory/llc) as an intermediate step and then that intermediate L source code is compiled down to LLVM bitcode before actual native code is produced.
 Most of the semantic analysis is repeated at the L level, which can make for confusing error reporting.
-Transpilation is a temporary measure while the ghūl compiler back end is still in development.

 ### Tests